vujadinovicn/image-style-transfer/README.md

 #### Dataset
 Dataset is not currently available, but you can test model and get the results with your own images just by running `nst/inference.py` or `cycleGAN/inference.py`.

+#### Documentation
+Research poster, paper and presentation are available in upper files.

 #### Updates coming soon...